opentok/opentok-reconnection/js-sample/README.md

   by the client when it was temporarily disconnected.
 (For more information about Signaling, see the [Signaling developer guide](https://tokbox.com/developer/guides/signaling/js/).)

+**Important:** To use this feature, you must contact TokBox to enroll in the Automatic Reconnection beta.
+See the main project [README](../README.md) on how to enroll.

+**Known issues:** The OpenTok Automatic Reconnection feature does not currently work in Firefox.
+This is due to a known issue with offline mode in Firefox, which Mozilla is working on.

 ## Trying the sample code

 To configure and try the sample code:

 1. In the `web/js/` directory, make a copy of the `sample-config.js` file and rename this copy as `config.js`.
-Within the file, set the following variables to your developer preview API key, an OpenTok session ID to use, and a token for that session:
+Within the file, set the following variables to your API key, an OpenTok session ID to use, and a token for that session:

 	 ```javascript